gayanthikashankar/multithreading/README.md

 ## Conclusion

 The multithreaded implementations using `ThreadPoolExecutor` demonstrate significant performance improvements over sequential versions, particularly for larger inputs or I/O-bound operations.
-The code is also cleaner and more maintainable compared to manual thread management.# multithreading
+The code is also cleaner and more maintainable compared to manual thread management.